geerardferrer/MD-Steam-Games/Preprocessing/README.md

-Change PATH for your working directory
+Change PATH for your working directory inside the script

 st_gms.csv - Full dataset